 Day-of Wedding Coordinator Responsibilities

 The day-of wedding coordinator’s primary job is making sure all the logistics of the wedding are handled.
-If there are 200 guests coming, for example, this person makes sure there are 200 chairs at the ceremony and reception.
+If there are 200 guests, for example, this person makes sure there are 200 chairs at the ceremony and reception.

 Another one of the day-of wedding coordinator's most important jobs is creating a detailed timeline for the day and making sure everyone, from the couple’s family to the vendors, sticks to it.
 For example, if hair or makeup is taking longer than expected, this person will step in to hurry up the process.
 They also make sure guests are seated on time to get the ceremony rolling, and that photographs are taken in a timely manner so the couple can get to the dance floor.

 The day-of wedding coordinator is the primary point of contact for all wedding vendors.
 They are the manager on duty, overseeing vendors' work and making sure they do their jobs according to what was contracted.
 All questions the vendors have can be fielded to the coordinator so the couple doesn’t have to deal with them.

 When You Need a Day-of Wedding Coordinator

 Many couples hire day-of wedding coordinators if they are planning their wedding themselves and need someone to oversee their work on the big day.
 This professional can swoop in and make sure all the couple’s hard work comes to life while they enjoy their wedding day.
 The day-of wedding coordinator can also help the couple make sure they aren’t missing any pieces to their wedding, especially small things non-professionals might overlook.
 “Sometimes, couples have a lot of missing details, and I end up having to basically plan the wedding for them in a short period of time,” Oshikanlu says.